aspect-build/rules_js/README.md

 There are two core problems:

 -   How do you install third-party dependencies?
--   How does a running nodejs program resolve those dependencies?
+-   How does a running Node.js program resolve those dependencies?

 And there's a fundamental trade-off: make it fast and deterministic, or support 100% of existing use cases.